ascholerChemeketa/cs160Reader/_sources/DataRepresentation/ASCII.rst

     * The codes from 0-31 (00000000-00011111) are all invisible symbols like "tab" or "end of line".
     * The capital letters range from 65-90 (01000001-01011010)
-    * The lower case letters start at 97 (01100001).
+    * The lowercase letters start at 97 (01100001).
 That means a computer often thinks 'A' is less than 'a'.
     * Originally, the ASCII codes only covered 7 bits (up to 127).
 All the codes above 127 were added later, and there are multiple versions of what they mean.
 Often they are used for things like accented characters.